-Our expectations to the results possible for public procurement, is influenced by our personal beliefs of contracting out as a form of governance.
+Our expectations to public procurement is coloured by our own personal view of the use of contracting out as a method.
 Those who view this as a positive contribution and a way for the government to cut cost and offer better services, will look at the outcome differently, than those who fair that this is a subtle way to privatise public services.
-As research showed, we look for evidence that support our own beliefs.
+Research showed that we look for evidence that support our own beliefs.
 Those positive will emphasise on the communication from government official stating the procurement has been a success, offering better services for a lesser cost.
 The ones who are sceptical will be inclined to listen to those claiming the procurement haven't been conducted according to applicable rules and regulations, that it has sacrificed quality to cut cost, that the conditions for workers has been weakened.
+The conflicting expectations will make it impossible to satisfy all stakeholders.